 The CHER Advisory Board consists of Trinity faculty, staff, students, and Hartford residents.
 Members provide feedback about current efforts and offer guidance on future directions.
 Learn more about the members below.

-Arunan Arulampalam is the CEO of the Hartford Land Bank.
-Previously he served as Deputy Commissioner for the Connecticut Department of Consumer Protection, and as a Corporate Attorney at the Hartford-based law firm of Updike, Kelly & Spellacy, P.C.
+Arunan Arulampalam – Arunan Arulampalam is the current mayor of the City of Hartford and the former CEO of the Hartford Land Bank.
+Previously he served as Deputy Commissioner for the Connecticut Department of Consumer Protection and as a Corporate Attorney at the Hartford-based law firm of Updike, Kelly & Spellacy, P.C.

-Yesenia Conde – I am the Director for the Parent & Family Learning Unit at the Hispanic Health Council.
-I have three children, two girls and one boy and they are my pride and joy.
-I have my Associates Degree in Early Childhood Education and my Bachelor’s in General Studies with a concentration in Child Development.
-I am also Parents as Teachers Certified since 2012.
-I have been a member of the SINA REACH committee for a year and also participated in the 21st CCLC Advisory Council Committee for my second year.
-I was born in Junco, Puerto Rico and raised in Hartford, CT where I have lived most of my life.
-I enjoy long car rides and deep conversations and listening to great soulful music.
-I have been serving the Frog Hollow Community for almost 14 years.
-I am bilingual and pride myself in advocating for the families that I serve.
-A personal goal of mine is to return to school and obtain my master’s degree in Organizational Effectiveness and Leadership.
-My professional goal is to assist as many struggling families as possible and assist them so that they have the tools and resources to become their children’s first teachers.
+Yesenia Conde – Yesenia Conde is the Director of the Parent & Family Learning Unit at the Hispanic Health Council.
+She has three children, two girls and one boy who are her pride and joy.
+She has an associate degree in Early Childhood Education and a Bachelor’s in General Studies with a concentration in Child Development.
+She has also been Parent as Teachers Certified since 2012.
+She has been a member of the SINA REACH committee for a year and also participated in the 21st CCLC Advisory Council Committee for her second year.
+She was born in Junco, Puerto Rico, and raised in Hartford, CT where she has lived most of her life.
+She enjoys long car rides, deep conversations, and listening to great soulful music.
+She has been serving the Frog Hollow Community for almost 14 years.
+She is bilingual and prides herself in advocating for the families that she serves.
+A personal goal of hers is to return to school and obtain her master’s degree in Organizational Effectiveness and Leadership.
+Her professional goal is to assist as many struggling families as possible and assist them so that they have the tools and resources to become their children’s first teachers.

-Robert Cotto is Director of DEI Campus & Community Engagement at Trinity.
+Robert Cotto – Robert Cotto is the Director of DEI Campus & Community Engagement at Trinity.
 Robert holds a Ph.D. in Learning, Leadership, and Education Policy from the University of Connecticut and completed his dissertation on “Latinx and Black Parent Responses to School Closure in Redeveloping Hartford, CT.”
 Robert worked with the HMTCA-Trinity Partnership at Trinity from 2014-2022 and previously worked as a K-12 educational researcher and teacher.

 John Selders – Reverend Doctor John L. Selders, Jr. is an ordained minister serving in the United Church of Christ, the Organizing Pastor of Amistad United Church of Christ, Hartford, CT, former Associate College Chaplain and currently Assistant Dean of Students and Coordinator of Community Standards at Trinity College, and one of the leaders of Moral Monday CT.

-Logan Singerman is Director of Community Partnerships and Policy Analyst at Southside Institutions Neighborhood Alliance (SINA).
-Before working full time at SINA, Logan worked as the Director of Outreach Ministries at Center Church where he assisted 900 community members a year in navigating resources and oversaw the distribution of over $600,000 worth of assistance.
+Logan Singerman – Logan Singerman is Director of Community Partnerships and Policy Analyst at Southside Institutions Neighborhood Alliance (SINA).
+Before working full-time at SINA, Logan worked as the Director of Outreach Ministries at Center Church where he assisted 900 community members a year in navigating resources and oversaw the distribution of over $600,000 worth of assistance.
 Prior, Logan served for three years as an AmeriCorps VISTA at Hands on Hartford and Hartford City Hall with the North Hartford Promise Zone.

-Kae Taylor ‘15 is Director of Equity & Opportunity for the City of Hartford and a graduate of Trinity’s IDP program.
+Kae Taylor ‘15 – Kae Taylor is the Director of Equity & Opportunity for the City of Hartford and a graduate of Trinity’s IDP program.
 She also worked at Trinity College from 2013 to 2018.
-In her role with the City, she works to foster equity, diversity, inclusion, and representation for all residents, employees and constituent stakeholders.
+In her role with the City, she works to foster equity, diversity, inclusion, and representation for all residents, employees, and constituent stakeholders.